 If a participant has a lapse in treatment due to illness, hospitalization or other cause and is eligible to restart the medication, then a plan for restart and titration should be considered.
 This plan should be based on clinical judgment taking into account the amount of time off metformin and the individual's history of side effects.

 6.4.4.
-Safety Monitoring and Measures to Reduce and Manage Potentially Drug related side Effects
+Safety Monitoring and Measures to Reduce and Manage Potential Metformin-Related Side Effects